Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: The case of covariant Quantum Yang--Mills theory

 \section{The case of covariant Quantum Yang--Mills theory}

-We calculate the symmetric gauge fixing and ghost Lagrange density for covariant Quantum Yang--Mills theory in \propref{prop:symmetric-ghost-qym}.
-Then we discuss in \thmref{thm:symmetric-ghost-homotopy-qym} how the symmetric setup relates to the Faddeev--Popov and opposed Faddeev--Popov constructions, all with respect to the covariant Lorenz gauge fixing.
+We calculate the symmetric gauge fixing and ghost Lagrange density for covariant Quantum Yang--Mills theory with a covariant Lorenz gauge fixing condition in \propref{prop:symmetric-ghost-qym}.
+Then we relate the symmetric setting to the Faddeev--Popov and opposed Faddeev--Popov constructions in \thmref{thm:symmetric-ghost-homotopy-qym}.
+Finally, we exemplify the construction and in particular the achieved curved-spacetime generalization with respect to \cite{Baulieu_Thierry-Mieg} in \exsaref{exmp:qym-su-two}{exmp:qym-schwarzschild}.

 \enter

 \begin{prop} The symmetric gauge fixing and ghost Lagrange density for Quantum Yang--Mills theory reads